Irreducible Gravitational Wave Background as a Particle Detector: Supplementary Material

 This behaviour has a clear physical origin.
 The derivation of the $f_2$ scaling assumes a well-defined matter-dominated phase with $w \simeq 0$.
 However, close to the boundary, the energy densities satisfy $\rho_M \sim \rho_R$, corresponding to an effective equation of state $w \simeq 1/6$, rather than $w=0$.
 As a result, the system never fully enters a matter-dominated regime, invalidating the assumptions underlying the analytic scaling.
 To show this we take various scans over Gamma up to approaching the boundary.

 We can see to get valid best fit the decay rate has to be less than roughly two order of magnitude than Eq \ref{eq:y_condition_general} however below that the best fit remains the same.
 For $f_1$ best fit, one should be able to reproduce the fit by scanning from Eq \ref{eq:y_condition_general} and decay rates below.
 Therefore $f_1$ and as such the equation for decay length \ref{eq:f1lab} are valid.
-This is due to the need for the best fit to achieve a $w=0$ which does not happen for early matter domination close to the boundary as this is $\rho_M\approx \rho_R$ corresponding to a $w\approx \frac{1}{6}$ not 0. \\
+This is due to the need for the best fit to achieve a $w=0$ which does not happen for early matter domination close to the boundary as this is $\rho_M\approx \rho_R$ corresponding to a $w\approx \frac{1}{6}$ not 0. \\ Importantly this means we can generally use Eq \ref{eq:f1lab}, to show what decay lengths are then probed by each future experiment we provide the table \ref{tab:decay_lengths}.

+We can see that due to the large range of frequencies being probed by upcoming experiments a large range of particle decay lengths are being probed.